Asymmetric Advantage Modulation Calibrates Entropy Dynamics in RLVR: Introduction

 \section{Introduction}

-Reinforcement learning with verifiable rewards (RLVR) has recently emerged as a promising post-training paradigm~\cite{zhang2025survey,lambert2024tulu,wen2025reinforcement,mroueh2025reinforcement,wen2025reinforcement,lv2025towards}.
-By leveraging programmatic feedback via automated verifiers, RLVR effectively alleviates reward-model overoptimization (``reward hacking'')~\cite{miao2024inform,gao2023scaling} and enables verification-guided solution exploration for large language models (LLMs)~\cite{setlur2024rewarding,wang2025beyond}, thereby improving performance on challenging reasoning tasks, such as mathematics and coding~\cite{gehring2024rlef,setlur2024rl}.
+Reinforcement learning with verifiable rewards (RLVR) has emerged as a central post-training paradigm for improving the reasoning ability of large language models (LLMs)~\cite{zhang2025survey,lambert2024tulu,wen2025reinforcement,mroueh2025reinforcement,wen2025reinforcement,lv2025towards}.
+Instead of relying on learned reward models, RLVR uses automated verifiers to provide programmatic correctness feedback for complete model outputs.
+This verification signal alleviates reward-model overoptimization (``reward hacking'')~\cite{miao2024inform,gao2023scaling} and enables verification-guided search over reasoning trajectories~\cite{setlur2024rewarding,wang2025beyond}, leading to substantial gains on mathematical and coding tasks~\cite{gehring2024rlef,setlur2024rl}.

-Despite its success, RLVR faces a fundamental limitation termed \textit{restricted exploration}, often manifesting as \textit{entropy collapse}~\citep{cui2025entropy,yu2025dapo,yue2025does}: In the early stage of training, the policy becomes overconfident in a narrow set of solutions, causing its entropy to drop sharply.
-This suppression of alternative reasoning strategies inevitably leads to premature performance saturation.
-To mitigate this, most studies propose enforcing entropy regularization in the training objective~\citep{wang2025reinforcement,he2025skywork}, attempting to artificially raise policy entropy with the expectation of sustaining exploration.
+Despite these gains, RLVR faces a fundamental limitation known as \textit{restricted exploration}, which often appears as \textit{entropy collapse}~\citep{cui2025entropy,yu2025dapo,yue2025does}.
+Early in training, the policy can become overconfident in a narrow set of solutions, causing policy entropy to drop sharply and reducing the chance of discovering alternative reasoning paths.
+This collapse is not merely a change in a diagnostic metric; it indicates that potentially useful solution strategies may be removed before they are sufficiently explored, which can lead to premature performance saturation.

-However, recent studies have revealed that entropy regularization is less effective for LLM-RL than in conventional RL~\cite{haarnoja2018soft,ppo}.
-It is highly hyperparameter-sensitive, prone to entropy explosion that yields near-uniform and semantically uninformative policies, and often provides only marginal performance gains~\citep{sirenentropy,entropycontrol,he2025skywork}, rendering it an unstable and unreliable intervention.
-Given these pervasive inefficiencies, a critical yet overlooked question arises:
+The standard response is to add entropy regularization to the training objective, with the expectation that higher policy entropy will preserve exploration~\citep{wang2025reinforcement,he2025skywork}.
+However, recent studies show that entropy regularization is less reliable for LLM-RL than in conventional RL~\cite{haarnoja2018soft,ppo}.
+It is highly sensitive to its coefficient, can cause entropy explosion toward near-uniform and semantically weak policies, and often yields only marginal performance gains~\citep{sirenentropy,entropycontrol,he2025skywork}.
+These failures suggest that the core issue is not simply whether entropy is large or small, but whether the entropy being preserved is useful for reasoning.

-\textbf{\textit{Does simply increasing policy entropy truly guarantee improved exploration, or is a more nuanced mechanism required?}}